mike2367/IP-pool/README.md

 # ProxyPool
-Auto maintained personal IP pool API.
+Auto maintained IP pool with API.

 # Target
 Crawl free ip from three public ip website, stored in local Redis after data cleaning.
 Key-value pair in Redis will be automatically examined cycling by 10 min.
 Daily stable IP about 300+.</br>